waterlink/spec2.cr/README.md

 end
 ```

-If you have test suite written for `Spec` and you don't want to put each
+If you have test suite written for `Spec` and you don't want to prefix each
-top-level describe in its own module, you can just include `Spec::Macros`
+top-level describe with `Spec2.`, you can just include `Spec::Macros` globally:
-globally:

 ```crystal
 include Spec2::Macros